resir014/screeps/README.md

 > Personal AI code for the game [Screeps](https://screeps.com/).
 Written in [TypeScript](http://www.typescriptlang.org/).

+**DEPRECATED:** This code is decommissioned and will no longer be updated.

 This starter kit is a modified version of the original [Screeps/TypeScript sample project](https://github.com/MarkoSulamagi/Screeps-typescript-sample-project) by [Marko Sulamägi](https://github.com/MarkoSulamagi).

 ## Getting Started